griptape-ai/griptape-trade-school/docs/courses/image-query/07_template.md

 ## Clean Up

-* Remove Unnecessary Code: Once you confirm the workflow functions as expected, remove any redundant code related to old agent configurations or unused imports.
+* Remove Unnecessary Code: Once you confirm the workflow functions as expected, remove any redundant code, old imports, print statements, or bad jokes.

 * Finalize Setup: Ensure all changes are saved, and the workflow is properly documented to maintain clarity.
-This structured approach ensures that every image processed by the Griptape workflow adheres to a standardized format, enhancing both the consistency and the usability of the generated data for SEO and web presentation purposes.
+This structured approach ensures that every image processed by the Griptape workflow adheres to a standardized format, enhancing both the consistency and usability of the generated data for SEO and web presentation purposes.

 * Now most importantly, feel free to do a victory dance – because you just did that.
 You’re done!